Usually atheroemboli occur as a complication of surgery or a procedure on an atherosclerotic aorta.

 The fatty material may break off spontaneously when there is severe atherosclerosis Atherosclerosis Atherosclerosis is a condition in which patchy deposits of fatty material (atheromas or atherosclerotic plaques) develop in the walls of medium-sized and large arteries, leading to reduced or... read more of the aorta.
 It more commonly occurs as a complication of surgery or angioplasty or of imaging procedures that involve the aorta, such as arteriography, when pieces of fatty material adhering to the walls of the aorta are unintentionally broken off.
 Atheroembolic kidney disease is much more common in older people.

-Atheroembolic kidney disease usually causes acute or slowly progressive inability of the kidneys to filter waste products from the blood (kidney failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
-Kidney failure has many possible causes.
-Some lead to a rapid decline in kidney function... read more ).
+Atheroembolic kidney disease usually causes acute or slowly progressive inability of the kidneys to filter waste products from the blood ( kidney failure Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
+Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
+Kidney... read more ).
 If the blockage of arteries results from a surgical or imaging procedure involving the aorta, the kidneys often fail suddenly.
 Urine production is often decreased.